odtu/EE564/README.md

 - Have look at the topics below.
 You can find detailed information and specs in the subfolders.

-1. Tesla Model S Motor
-2. BMW i3 Traction Motor
-3. Tulomsas Train Traction Motor
-4. Direct Drive PM Wind Turbine Generator Design

 - Fill in your preference to [this spreadsheet](https://docs.google.com/spreadsheets/d/173FqykIj7HfWxBJXid-JUIKdqOeXsMr1O3MJ19IN08g/edit?usp=sharing)

 - Create an account in [GitHub](https://github.com/), and let me know your username, so I can give you write access to this repo.

 - Learn how to use Git and GitHub, you can also download a software to make things easier ([Source Tree](http://www.sourcetreeapp.com/) is recommended).
 Have a look at [this link](http://ozan.keysan.me/okst/), for further tips.

 - You are supposed to have all your text, codes and figures in the GitHub folder from the very first day (see Grading).
 First, create a sub-folder (named as your name) under the relevant topic folder.
-For example, `BMW->Ahmet`.
+For example, `HVDC->Ahmet`.
 Put all your files under this folder.
 You are encouraged to have a look at other people's work.

 - Your reports has to be [reproducible](http://www.nature.com/news/interactive-notebooks-sharing-the-code-1.16261) (i.e. it has to include codes, equations and results).
 For text you can use [markdown](https://guides.github.com/features/mastering-markdown/), just rename a text file as `.md` (this file itself is a markdown file).